code-lab-org/nost-tools/README.md

 # New Observing Strategies Testbed (NOS-T)

-The New Observing Strategies Testbed (NOS-T) is a computational testbed for maturing technologies related to the NASA New Observing Stratgies thrust.
+The New Observing Strategies Testbed (NOS-T) is a computational testbed for maturing technologies related to the NASA New Observing Strategies thrust.

 Documentation: https://nost-tools.readthedocs.io